Subject Access Requests

 - Confirmation that their personal data is being processed

 - Other supplementary information about the processing of their personal data.

-A subject access request is simply a written request made by, or on behalf of, an individual.
+A Subject Access Request (SAR) is simply a written request made by, or on behalf of, an individual.
 Some requests are directly outside the scope of the subject access request regime and are handled by other processes:

 Making a subject access request